Madhanla/symple/README.md

 ### Installation

+Now you can install it from Blender.
+Just open preferences > Get extensions, search "Symple" and install.
+Only follow the instructions above if you want to modify the add-on.

 1. Download the zip file.
 2. Open preferences in Blender.
 3. In extensions, click the upper right button > Install from disk.